 DVC OR NON-DVC: Ok now we get to the differences.
 The Animal Kingdom villas were built in two phases.
 Jambo was the first to be constructed and

 a large portion of it was built for normal hotel guests, not DVC guests, with a number of their rooms being DVC conversions.
 Kidani was built to be a DVC exclusive facility.
 You

-will therefore find Kidani to be quieter on average, with a more members-only feel.
-The lobby is also a little smaller and compact, but that does offer a homey feel.
+will therefore find Kidani to be quieter on average, with a members-only feel.
+Kidani's lobby is also a more compact.

 Kidani's rooms, built once again for the DVC program, are larger in comparison to their counterpart with a second bathroom in the one bedroom villas.
 They both

 FOOD: This is the biggie.
 Although Jambo has plenty of food choices, Kidani has very few with NO QUICKSERVICE location.
 It is much like Old Key West in this

 Value and availability: All Animal Kingdom Villa units are high on the value scale.
 You get a ton of room for the money.
 In fact, we would go

-so far as to say Disney underpriced these resorts when they launched, a mistake they are not able to correct due to Disney Vacation Club rules.
+so far as to say Disney under priced these resorts when they launched...a mistake they are not able to correct due to Disney Vacation Club rules.

 Stay recommendations: Larger rooms make stays with larger parties easier, with Kidani offering much more room.
 To take advantage of the best animal opportunities avoid January as the animals need to stay in their enclosures during